 This makes for a great Thanksgiving smoked turkey recipe but it works well at any time of year.
 It’s also an excellent bbq party recipe because the turkey can be left to stand while you grill the rest of the food.

 If you can afford an organic turkey then go for it.
 It's a little more expensive but you pay for what you get these days and the quality and flavor abound.
-In my book if it's just for the one big meal of the year it's well worth going the extra mile to make it a special day.

 Whether you go organic or not the general rules for smoking turkey still apply and these are:-

+I always start my turkey off well in advance for two reasons.
 Firstly if I need more time I've got it.
 Sometimes half way through you can lose temperature if you're working on some other stuff and forget to tend your smoker (easy done on the big day) so having a few hours extra affords you that flexibility in the face of the unexpected.

 Secondly, if you're ahead of time you can just rest the bird for a little longer.
 You might like to try resting your bird upside down to let more juices solidify in the breast.
 Don't worry even if the bird is resting for 3 hours, that big a mass won't go completely cold and speaking from a food safety perspective it still wouldn't be cool enough to put in a normal domestic refrigerator anyway without compromising the rest of the food in there.